santagaz/forcer/README.md

 # Forcer
-forcer is a ruby gem designed to help force.com developers who utilize git and proper development process that includes: every developer should have a separate dev_org\dev_sandbox code reviews parallel development of multiple features by a single developer
+forcer is a ruby gem designed to help force.com developers who utilize git and proper development process that includes:

+1. every developer should have a separate dev_org\dev_sandbox
+2. code reviews
+3. parallel development of multiple features by a single developer

 This project is inspired by metaforce.
-It turned to be easier to start my own project after trying to understand how metaforce is written and attempting to contribute into it.
+It turned out to be easier to start my own project after trying to understand how metaforce is written and attempting to contribute into it.
 So after days of reading metaforces code and trying to understand, how SOAP api calls are done to salesforce and how 'thor' is used to create command line app, I was ready to write my own tool.
 The idea is to make structure of forcer simpler than metaforce and let contributors understand code by reading smaller amount